-- 1. Demonstrate functional knowledge and skills in animal science by proposing solutions to common challenges in animal science - 2.
-Apply knowledge and skills in leadership, organization, project management, ethics, and entrepreneurship to identify and solve relevant challenges in animal science - 3.
-Design and execute a problem-solving project related to a current issue in animal science
+- 1. Demonstrate functional knowledge and skills in animal science by proposing solutions to common challenges in food science. - 2.
+Apply knowledge and skills in leadership, organization, project management, ethics, and entrepreneurship to identify and solve relevant challenges in food science. - 3.
+Design and execute a problem-solving project related to a current issue in food science.